Benjamin Moore Grant Beige is mid-toned beige that highly reflects timelessness and utmost beauty.

 Remember, every paint color is different and unique.

-Just in case if someone says these two colors are exactly the same – it wouldn’t be true as the two will differ in some sort – whether texture or undertones.
+Just in case if someone says these two colors are the same, it wouldn’t be true as the two will differ in some sort, whether texture or undertones.

 So, first and foremost, always consider the Light Reflectance Values or LRV’s of paint color.